Bronzdragon/CSDE/README.md

 ### Prerequisites

-You will need NodeJS/NMP installed
+You will need Node.js/NMP installed.

 ### Installing

 First, clone the repository:
 ```
 git clone https://github.com/Bronzdragon/CSDE.git
 ```

-Then, in that directory, simply run the NPM installer.
+Then, in that directory, simply run the NPM installer:
 ```
 npm install
 ```

-Then, when you're ready, run it.
+Then, when you're ready, run it:
 ```
 npm start
 ```